Looking to fly from London to Tokyo? Read our guide on how to do so cheaply—written by someone who has made the trip many times!

 Cheapest options from London to Tokyo

-Travel hacking aside (see below), there are usually some standard cheap flight options to get yourself from London to Tokyo.
+Quick tip: Getting an air miles credit card, like the BA Amex card is a must, but travel hacking aside (more below), there are usually some standard cheap flight options to get yourself from London to Tokyo.

 You’re pretty likely to save at least 30% off the cheapest direct flight fares if you choose a transfer flight via one of the cheaper routes/airlines.
 Unfortunately these transfers can be quite laborious with the extra travel time and sometimes extreme distance they add to your journey.